 Please don’t be concerned if we don’t collect your tree on the Saturday, we are collecting until late afternoon on the Sunday.
-If we still haven’t collected your tree by Monday morning, please contact Rachel on 01279 773 734.
+If we still haven’t collected your tree by Monday morning, please contact Ellie on 01279 773 750.

 What happens to my tree once it is collected?

-Your tree will be collected from your home and taken to the Crumps Farm Development (Edviron) in Little Canfield.
-Here, your tree will be chipped and turned into compost for the farm to use.
+Your tree will be collected from your home and taken to be recycled by being chipped and turned into compost.